haxtheweb/edtechjoker/draft-outline.md

 - Build; ES versions, why different platforms need different things, why this is still a thing (yet less all the time)
 - Setting up github pages / workflow in order to do the building and serving for you
 ## Homework
+- Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
 - Get you group's elements distributed on NPM under your user name
 - Publish a demo for the element using github actions
 - Write a blog post about the process of going from boilerplate open-wc repo to publishing asset to NPM (this could be done via video if desired)